Adam-Anthony/BackgroundBuilder/README.md

 Can run the QuickRun.py file to test it out.
 It will open a window giving you the information.

 You can choose to save that info to a file.

+Use the Run.py file to enter your own information about the character.